Shagun-Pathak777/Web-Scraper-for-News-Headlines/README.md

-# Web-Scraper-for-News-Headlines
+Task Title: Web Scraper for News Headlines Description:-
-This task focuses on building a Python web scraper to collect top news headlines from a public website.
-Using requests to fetch HTML and BeautifulSoup to parse headline tags, the script extracts and saves the titles into a .txt file, automating basic data collection from the web.
+This task involves creating a Python web scraper that automatically collects the latest news headlines from a public website.
+The script uses requests to fetch webpage content and BeautifulSoup to parse and extract headline tags.
+The collected headlines are cleaned and saved into a text file, demonstrating automated data extraction and basic web scraping techniques.